ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 # APPENDIX: RO-Crate JSON-LD

 It is not necessary to use [JSON-LD tooling] to generate or parse the _RO-Crate Metadata File_, although JSON-LD tools may make it easier to conform to this specification, e.g. handling relative URIs.
-It is RECOMMENDED to use [JSON tooling][JSON] to handle [JSON][RFC 7159] syntax and escaping rules.
+It is however RECOMMENDED to use [JSON tooling][JSON] to handle [JSON][RFC 7159] syntax and escaping rules.

 This appendix shows a brief JSON-LD introduction for complying with the _RO-Crate Metadata File_ requirements.